Geometry of complete minimal surfaces at infinity and the Willmore index of their inversions: Abstract

 \section{Abstract}

 We study complete minimal surfaces in $\R^n$ with finite total curvature and embedded planar ends.
 After conformal compactification via inversion, these yield examples of surfaces stationary for the Willmore bending energy $\W: =\frac{1}{4} \int|\vec H|^2$.
-In codimension one, we prove that the $\W$-Morse index for any inverted minimal sphere with $m$ such ends is exactly $m-3=\frac{\W}{4\pi}-3$, completing previous work.
-We consider several geometric properties --- for example, the property that all $m$ asymptotic planes meet at a single point --- of these minimal surfaces and explore their relation to the $\W$-Morse index of their inverted surfaces.
+In codimension one, we prove that the $\W$-Morse index for any inverted minimal sphere or real projective plane with $m$ such ends is exactly $m-3=\frac{\W}{4\pi}-3$.
+We also consider several geometric properties --- for example, the property that all $m$ asymptotic planes meet at a single point --- of these minimal surfaces and explore their relation to the $\W$-Morse index of their inverted surfaces.